How to Lay Decking on Concrete Surface

 If you want to lay decking on concrete, you will need tools to work with, including your decking board.
 First, you will need to get your decking either composite or wood decking.
-Ensure you choose a kind of decking that will last for years.
+Ensure you choose the kind of decking that will last for years.
 Composite decking is durable and will last for decades.
 You will also need a measuring tape to know the extent of your decking.

 You will also need a hammer, markers, fasteners, screws, and a drilling machine for making holes in the wood.
 In addition, you will also need to get pressure-treated wood to make your decking frame.
 Pressure-treated wood has a prolonged lifespan.
 It will not rot, and termites won’t be able to damage the wood.

 Step Two – Level Out the Concrete

 Before you start to lay the decking on concrete, evaluate the concrete.
 Check if there is any spot on the concrete that needs repairing.
-If you notice a spot where rainwater pools, fix the area with cement mix to create a leveled surface.
+If you notice rainwater pools, fix the area with cement mix to create a levelled surface.
 Allow the concrete to dry before you proceed to install the sleepers.

 Step Three – Install the Sleeper

 You can now start planning the layout of your sleepers.
-Use the chemical-treated planks as the sleepers if you want to lay decking on concrete.
+Use chemical-treated planks as sleepers if you want to lay decking on concrete.
 And if you don’t want to use wood as your sleepers, you can use metal sleepers.
-Some homeowners prefer using aluminum sleepers instead of wood since it’s not easily prone to damages.
-Aluminum is resistant to rot, termites damage, unlike wood.
-Apart from that, aluminum is also resistant to corrosion.
+Some homeowners prefer using aluminium sleepers instead of wood since it’s not easily prone to damage.
+Aluminium is resistant to rot and termites damage, unlike wood.
+Apart from that, aluminium is also resistant to corrosion.

-When you are planning the layout of the sleepers, ensure it runs perpendicular to the wood or composite decking.
+If you are planning the layout of the sleepers, ensure it runs perpendicular to the wood or composite decking.
 Arrange the sleepers to face the wall and not run parallel to it.
-A reason for this is so that it will not impede water drainage.
+The reason for this is so that it will not impede water drainage.